-These stretching exercises are some of the most recognised and commonly used stretches and are especially important for recovering from quadriceps strains and thigh contusions.
-They stretch the four quadriceps muscles (vastus medialis, vastus lateralis, vastus intermedius and rectus femoris).
+These stretching exercises are among the most recognised and commonly used stretches and are especially important for recovering from quadriceps strains and thigh contusions.
+They stretch the four quadriceps muscles (vastus medialis, vastus lateralis, vastus intermedius, and rectus femoris).

 Standing Quadriceps Stretch

 Stand on one leg and pull the other foot up behind your bottom.
-Keep your knees together and push your hips forwards to increase the stretch.
+Then, keep your knees together and push your hips forward to increase the stretch.

 Kneeling Quad Stretch

-This gets an even greater stretch for the Rectus Femoris muscle as well as an increased stretch on the iliopsoas muscle.
+This creates a greater stretch in both the Rectus Femoris muscle and the iliopsoas muscle.

 However, don’t perform this stretch if you have any kind of knee injury, as it is pretty hard on the knee.

-Position yourself with one knee on the floor and the other leg out in front with the knee bent and foot flat on the floor.
+- Position yourself with one knee on the floor and the other leg out in front, with the knee bent and the foot flat on the floor.

-Lean forwards from the hips and at the same time pull the ankle towards your buttocks.
+- Lean forward from the hips and at the same time pull the ankle towards your buttocks.
 When you can start to feel a stretch in the front thigh, hold the position.

 Back thigh stretches

 These exercises stretch the hamstring muscles at the back of the thigh.
-The hamstring muscle group consists of the Biceps femoris muscle, Semitendinosus, and Semimembranosus.
-Hamstring stretching exercises can be isometric (static hamstring exercises), dynamic or PNF type stretches.
+The hamstring muscle group consists of the Biceps femoris muscle, the semitendinosus muscle, and the semimembranosus muscle.
+Hamstring stretching exercises can be isometric (static hamstring exercises), dynamic or PNF-type stretches.

-Isometric stretches are where a stretched position is held with no movement, other than to increase the stretch as required.
-Dynamic stretches are performed with a relaxed swinging type movement and are more functional or sports specific.
-PNF stretches involve alternating contracting the muscle with relaxing and stretching it.
+Isometric stretches involve holding a stretched position without movement, except when increasing the stretch as required.
+Dynamic stretches use a relaxed, swinging movement and are more functional or sport-specific.
+PNF stretches involve alternating between contracting the muscle and relaxing it into a stretch.

 Standing Hamstring Stretch